Alejogb1/job-board/blog-data/why-are-deep-neural-networks-making-incorrect-predictions-on-real-time-video.md

 Finally, **model complexity and computational constraints** can play a role.
 Complex models might offer better accuracy but come at the cost of slower inference times, making real-time processing impractical.
 Striking a balance between model accuracy and processing speed is a critical challenge.
 Overly complex models, even if highly accurate in ideal conditions, may be too slow for deployment to a real-time system, leading to poor performance or latency issues.

-Okay, so now let's illustrate these concepts with a few concise Python code snippets.
+, so now let's illustrate these concepts with a few concise Python code snippets.
 These are deliberately simplified for clarity but represent what you might encounter in practice.

 **Snippet 1: Simulating Data Drift**